 The district must exercise caution in the timing of a building's demolition.
-OPSC is especially interested in visiting a potential facility hardship site to personally view the health and safety concern but will also make every effort to facilitate a timely resolution of the district's facility hardship request.
+OPSC is especially interested in visiting a potential facility hardship site to personally view the health and safety concern, but will also make every effort to facilitate a timely resolution of the district's facility hardship request.
 It is equally important for the district to have the appropriate State agency, such as the DSA, visit the site prior to demolition.
-If the threat is due to the presence mold, OPSC must conduct a site visit to view the damage prior to remediation.
-The site visit may be conducted either in-person or virtually.
-If the remediation is done prior to a site visit, the application will be ineligible for funding If health and safety concerns, construction timelines, or other factors necessitate an expedient demolition of a building, and the essential site visits have been conducted, the district may choose to proceed with demolition prior to SAB approval, but with the understanding that there is no guarantee of approval or subsequent funding and that the district moves forward at its own risk
+If health and safety concerns, construction timelines, or other factors necessitate an expedient demolition of a building, and the essential site visits have been conducted, the district may choose to proceed with demolition prior to SAB approval, but with the understanding that there is no guarantee of approval or subsequent funding and that the district moves forward at its own risk